-- ♦ You may take salmon by spear in the Togiak River, excluding its tributaries. - In the first two miles of the Togiak River upstream from its mouth to the ADF&G regulatory markers, you may take salmon using a drift gillnet no longer than 60 feet (10 fathoms). - ♦ In Lake Clark, excluding its tributaries, you may also take salmon by beach seines not exceeding 150 feet (25 fathoms) in length. - ♦ You may also take salmon without a permit in Sixmile Lake and its tributaries within and adjacent to the exterior boundaries of Lake Clark National Park and Preserve unless otherwise prohibited, and Lake Clark and its tributaries, by snagging (by handline or rod and reel), using a spear, bow and arrow, rod and reel, or capturing by bare hand. - ♦ You may also take fish (except Rainbow Trout) with a fyke net and lead in tributaries of Lake Clark and the tributaries of Sixmile Lake within the exterior boundaries of Lake Clark National Park and Preserve unless otherwise prohibited.
-You must get a Federal permit and be present when the fyke net is actively fishing.
-All materials used to construct the fyke net and lead must be made of wood and be removed from the water when the fyke net and lead is no longer in use.
+- ♦ You may take salmon by snagging (by handline or rod and reel), cast net, spear, bow and arrow, or capturing by bare hand within the Togiak National Wildlife Refuge in the Bristol Bay Area. - ♦ In the first two miles of the Togiak River upstream from its mouth to the ADF&G regulatory markers, you may take salmon using a drift gillnet no longer than 60 feet (10 fathoms). - You may also take salmon by gillnet, beach seines not exceeding 150 feet (25 fathoms) in length and by dip net in Lake Clark and Sixmile Lake, excluding tributaries. - ◆ You may also take salmon without a permit in Sixmile Lake and its tributaries within and adjacent to the exterior boundaries of Lake Clark National Park and Preserve unless otherwise prohibited, and Lake Clark and its tributaries, by snagging (by handline or rod and reel), using a spear, bow and arrow, rod and reel, or capturing by bare hand.

 Please note: Special residency regulations apply for Federal public waters on National Park Service areas.
-See page 17 for more information.